Why Richbaub's Grammar?

 When preparing to teach English grammar at the middle school level, choosing which concepts to cover and in what order to cover them is extremely complex!

-If one simply decides to work through a grammar textbook or handbook, one would be hard pressed to squeeze in much of anything else, like literature and writing, for most grammar texts seem to have been compiled with one single thought in mind: What is there to know about grammar?
+If one simply decides to work through a conventional grammar textbook or handbook, one would be hard pressed to squeeze in much of anything else, like literature and writing, for most grammar texts seem to have been compiled with one single thought in mind: What is there to know about grammar?

 The Grammar Dilemma